Please Wait a Moment

 The Superintendents to Watch award recognizes up to 25 school district leaders each year who have fewer than five years of experience as a superintendent and who demonstrate dynamic, fast-paced leadership with strong communication at its core.

-In that early moment, he was already aware of the value of communications, the way symbols can support your leadership, and the partnership between a superintendent and the comms staff.
-Eight months later, the team shared lessons learned from its successful partnership in a presentation called, “New Supe, New Start: Changing Leadership in Challenging Times” for the NSPRA 2022 National Seminar in Chicago.
+In that early moment, he was already aware of the value of communications, the way symbols can support your leadership and the partnership between a superintendent and the communications staff.
+Eight months later, the team shared lessons learned from its successful partnership in a presentation called, “New Supe, New Start: Changing Leadership in Challenging Times” at the NSPRA 2022 National Seminar in Chicago.

 This churn and change would test any superintendent, even with years of experience.
 First-time superintendent Dr. Gurley managed these and other challenges even while growing his personal and organizational capital.
 (He also became a dad during this time!)